-We arrived finally in Villa de las Rosas as the sun was setting painting the sierra behind us a rose color and I wondered if the town was named after the flower or the sunset.
+We arrived finally in Villa de las Rosas as the sun was setting, painting the sierra behind us a rose color and I wondered if the town was named after the flower or the sunset.
 By then we had agreed that she would stay at my place (plenty of room, I’d insisted, which was true) until she found someplace to live.
-Her salary at the school was meager because she taught painting only two classes a day because, she eventually admitted, she was still weak from a bout with cancer, now in remission.
+Her salary at the school was meager because she taught only two classes of painting a day because, she eventually admitted, she was still weak from a bout with cancer, now in remission.
 She did look for a place to rent, but found nothing satisfactory within her means.
 I hoped she wasn’t looking very hard, for I offered to let her stay with me; I wanted, in fact, very much for her to stay, and she knew it.
-Finally she agreed to stay if she could pay me rent.
-We both knew this for appearances’ sake and I of course agreed.
+Finally she agreed to stay if she could pay rent.
+We both knew this was for appearance’s sake.

 She was a great studier, not only of anthroposophy but also of languages.
 She knew some English, German, Russian, even Chinese, but couldn’t really speak any of them.
 She would often ask me to explain English expressions.
-One evening, having read and been enchanted by Poe’s The Raven, she said, “The meaning of the word ‘nevermore’ is obvious: nunca más”.
-(That is the title of the book written by the presidential panel which investigated the crimes against humanity perpetrated by the Argentine military junta during the seventies and early eighties.)
+One evening, having read and been enchanted by Poe’s The Raven, she said, “The meaning of the word ‘nevermore’ is obvious: nunca más."
+She was referring to the title of the book written by the presidential panel which investigated the crimes against humanity perpetrated by the Argentine military junta during the seventies and early eighties.
 “Has it been translated into English?
 Is the title Nevermore?”
-I told her that I didn’t know if it had been translated, but if so they probably used ‘Never Again’, because ‘nevermore’ is too poetic.
+I told her that I didn’t know if it had been translated, but if so they probably used ‘Never Again’, because ‘nevermore’ sounds too poetic.
 “But it’s a beautiful word,” she protested.
-I agreed.
-“And what is the opposite, the antonym?” she asked.
+“And what is the opposite, the antonym?”

 I thought a moment, then said, “evermore”.

-She almost swooned.
-“Ah, lovely, I love that word, evermore, evermore, evermore!
+“Ah, how lovely!
+I love that word, evermore, evermore, evermore!
 What would it be in Spanish?
 Para siempre?
 No, too pedestrian.
 Let’s see what the dictionary says.”
 She rushed into her study and, after a few moments, called out: “eternamente!”
 She came back clutching the dictionary.
-“Evermore – eternamente, that’s us, mi amor.”
+“Evermore means eternamente, that’s us, mi amor.”
 And she kissed me on the lips.

 I didn’t have anything to do with the school at first, except to pick her up after class.
 It was only two kilometers from the school to home, but mostly uphill, and I didn’t want her to overexert herself.
 Gradually I got involved though.
-First one of the teachers had the idea that the school should have a web page and they asked me to design it, or rather Mireya asked me for them, and it was of course she who told them that I knew how to do it.
-I asked them for pictures and written material to put in the page.
+First one of the teachers had the idea that the school should have a magazine and they asked me to organize and edit it, or rather Mireya asked me for them, and it was of course she who told them that I knew how to do it.
+I asked them for pictures and written material.
 They gave me some pictures, but little usable text.
 I didn’t want it to be full of Rudolf Steiner quotes, so I read up on the educational method and wrote the text myself.
 Then they wanted me to be on the Board of Directors.
-I refused that, but found myself involved in a number of projects anyway, to the extent that the locals began to think of me as one of “them”.
-And in a way I was, having become convinced that the educational method was superior to anything I’d ever seen, and it must be heaven for the kids, I thought, compared to the hell of my own primary schooling.
+I refused that, but found myself involved in a number of projects anyway, to the extent that the locals began to think of me as one of “them”, the school people.
+And in a way I was, having become convinced that the educational method was superior to anything I’d ever seen, and that it must be heaven for the kids, compared to the hell of my own schooling.

 I had been calling home with no answer, when she should have been back, so I began to worry and called a neighbor who told me the news.
 Mireya had been cremated by then and her ashes were in her family’s plot in Buenos Aires.

-I finished my business in the U.S. and went back to Villa de las Rosas.
-Everyone was most sympathetic.
-I was devastated but didn’t show it.
-I stayed home and drank and walked farther up the sierra than I’d ever gone, maybe hoping to get lost, I don’t know.
+I finished my business in the U.S. and went back to Villa de las Rosas, where everyone was most sympathetic.
+I stayed home and drank and walked farther up the sierra than I’d ever gone, hoping to get lost for good.
 Royalties started to come in from the book, not in the Harry Potter league, but sufficient to last me quite a while without working.
-My New York agent was on me to write another book, but I had no desire or will to do so.
+My agent was on me to write another book, but I had neither the desire nor the will to do so.
 I told him I’d translate the published one into Spanish.
 He said they could get a translator for that, but I insisted on doing it myself; it would keep me busy without having to think creatively.
 And it did.
-Gradually I came back to life and even agreed to be on the schools’ Board.
-I thought, knew, that Mireya would want that.
+Gradually I came back to life and even agreed to be on the school's Board.
+Mireya would want that.

-The original school house is an old, sturdy rancho made of adobe which, according to Sebastián, the gardener, is haunted by a boy-in-white; nobody took him seriously because none except him had ever seen the boy.
-The rest of the school (small detached buildings housing two classrooms each) had been built around it.
-Now it was mostly the kindergarten, with one room used as an office for all the administrative work.
-At a meeting one Sunday when the secretary was home sick we needed some papers, the whereabouts of which only she knew.
-We didn’t want to bother her, so I went to the office on Sunday afternoon to look for them in order to have them Monday morning.
+The original school house is an old, sturdy rancho made of adobe which, according to Sebastián, the local caretaker, was haunted by a "boy-in-white".
+Nobody took Sebastián seriously because nobody except him had ever seen such a boy.
+We humored him though, and grinned among us when he wasn't aound.
+The rest of the school - small detached buildings housing two classrooms each - had been built around the original one.
+Now it was mostly used as an office.
+At a meeting on a day when the secretary was home sick we would need some papers, the whereabouts of which only she knew.
+We didn’t want to bother her, so I went to the office on that day mentioned at the beginning to look for them.

 I was sitting at the desk going through a thick file of unorganized papers when a cloud opened and a stream of light came through the window in front of me illuminating the dust particles in the air.
-I looked up and saw a figure in white pass quickly outside across my view through the window.
-I thought immediately of Sebastián’s ghostly boy-in-white and sat there trying to decide whether to look outside or leave well enough alone.
+I looked up through the window and saw a figure in white pass quickly across my view.
+Naturally I thought immediately of Sebastián’s ghostly boy-in-white and sat there trying to decide whether to look outside or leave well enough alone.
 Finally I shrugged off my fear of the unknown and stepped outside the door.
 An Indian girl stood next to the clay oven watching me.
-I knew it was Mireya, though her face was different, more indigenous-looking, that is darker, with higher cheek bones, more slanted eyes (less Audrey Hepburnish), somewhat shorter, older (I remembered reading that in the spiritual world everyone is 33), still beautiful.
-She seemed to be waiting for recognition, then when I whispered her name in a language I didn’t know she smiled and approached me slowly and with her left hand extended.
+I knew it was Mireya, though her face was different, more indigenous-looking, darker, with higher cheek bones, more slanted eyes, somewhat shorter, older (I remembered reading that in the spiritual world everyone is 33), still beautiful.
+She seemed to be waiting for recognition, so when I whispered her name in a language I didn’t know she smiled and approached me slowly and with her left hand extended.
 She spoke in the language of the Comechingones, which I understood, saying, “Will you come with me?”
 I replied affirmatively in the same language, although I really only thought it.
 I extended my right hand and just as she was about to touch it the cloud closed, the stream of light disappeared, she withdrew her hand and I fainted.

 When I didn’t return to the meeting one of the teachers drove to the school to find out what happened.
 She found me sitting up, having just regained consciousness.
 She insisted that we go to Doctor Luna’s house in her car, leaving mine at the school.
 The doctor examined me and found nothing wrong, he thought my fainting was caused by a sudden drop in blood pressure, which was now normal.
 The teacher drove me home and told me to rest, that she would call in the morning to see how I was.
 I went to bed and slept through till this morning.
 When I went into the bathroom to shower and looked in the mirror I saw the face of a very old man staring back at me.
 Hair and beard white, wrinkles and all.
 As I looked I could see myself growing older by the minute.
 I was very tired and my bones ached, so I made my way, haltingly and with difficulty, back to bed.
 The cloud closed too quickly, I thought.
 If it hadn’t I would be with her now.
 But soon, very soon, I would die of old age and it would be accomplished.
 I must have fallen asleep again (old people do that), for I was woken by an insistent telephone.
 It was the teacher: “Are you all right?
 You took a long time to answer.”

-I’m fine,” I said automatically, although I didn’t believe it yet.
+I’m fine,” I said, although I didn’t quite believe it yet.